 Did Smedley Butler Save America In 1933?

 Many Americans are concerned about threats to our democracy.
 From a plot to kill George Washington to the January 6 Insurrection, America has come under attack from within Did Smedley Butler Save America?beforeIt’s possible that in the early 1930s, a plot was hatched by millionaires to overthrow the U.S. government!
 According to the testimony of the two-time Medal of Honor-winning Marine General Smedley Butler, a cabal of wealthy, influential conservatives actively plotted to overthrow President Franklin D. Roosevelt, replacing him with a dictator.
 General Butler testified under oath on November 24, 1934, at an extraordinary Congressional Special Committee on Un-American Activities meeting.
 He exposed the scheme, today known as the “Wall Street Plot” or “Business Plot.”
 Historians still debate how seriously to take the attempted coup.
 General Butler believed there was an imminent threat to our nation.
-And so the question can be asked: Did Smedley Butler Save America In 1933?
+So, the question can be asked: Did Smedley Butler Save America In 1933?

 WHO WAS SMEDLEY BUTLER?

 Did Smedley Butler Save AmericaBorn in 1881, Butler was the son of an influential congressman.
 At 16, he enlisted in the Marines.
 His career was spectacular.
-Promotions quickly followed his successful combat leadership in service in the Philippines, China, Central America, the Caribbean, and France in World War I. in 1918, at age 37, Smedley Butler became the youngest General in Marine Corps history.
+Promotions quickly followed his successful combat leadership in service in the Philippines, China, Central America, the Caribbean, and France in World War I. In 1918, at age 37, Smedley Butler became the youngest General in Marine Corps history.
 Butler’s troops and colleagues revered him for his courage, intelligence, and leadership.

 This reputation reportedly convinced the “Business Plot” leaders to send intermediaries to approach Gen. Butler.
 They believed he would accept their offer to become the new leader of America and that his popularity, reputation, and well-known concern for the welfare of World War I veterans would convince the nation to support him.